spring1843/go-dsa/strings/README.md

 * [Title](https://golang.org/pkg/strings/#Title), [ToLower](https://golang.org/pkg/strings/#ToLower), [ToUpper](https://golang.org/pkg/strings/#ToUpper)
 * [Trim](https://golang.org/pkg/strings/#Trim), [TrimSpace](https://golang.org/pkg/strings/#TrimSpace), [TrimSuffix](https://golang.org/pkg/strings/#TrimSuffix), [TrimPrefix](https://golang.org/pkg/strings/#TrimPrefix)

 When you iterate through a string in Go using the `range` keyword, every element becomes a [rune](https://blog.golang.org/strings#TOC_5.) which is the same as `int32`.
-If you are writing code that deals with characters, it's often easier to define your function parameters and variables as rune.
+If you are writing code that deals with characters, it's often easier to define function parameters and variables as rune.
 The following code shows how to iterate through a string.

 ```Go
 package main